coecms-training/access-om2-course/course.rst

 -----

-* payu prints the the command it is submitting and some other information to the terminal
+* payu prints the the command it submits and other information

-* Some errors can be picked up by inspecting this command: incorrect payu path, insufficient storage flags for all the locations required to run the model, inefficient processor count for physical processor layout
+* Some errors visible by inspection: incorrect payu path, incorrect storage flags, inefficient processor count

 .. code::sh